Dd1235/Simulations/cloth_verlet/README.md

 ## To do

+1. Implement shear and flexion springs

-1. Also Implement using
+2. Also Implement using

 - Finite element method
 - Position based dynamics

-2. Collision detecting with other objects
+3. Collision detecting with other objects
-3. Optimize processTear() and togglePin()
+4. Optimize processTear() and togglePin()

 ## Some resources I found helpful